Last Updated: July 21, 2024

 United States of America

-1. Early Life
+2. Early Life

-2. Career
+3. Career

-3. Personal Life
+4. Personal Life

-What is Ray Kurzweil's net worth?
+What Is Ray Kurzweil's Net Worth?

-Ray Kurzweil is an American author, entrepreneur, scientist, inventor and futurist who has a net worth of $30 million.
+Ray Kurzweil is an American author, entrepreneur, scientist, inventor, and futurist who has a net worth of $30 million.
 Ray Kurzweil has earned his net worth in the fields of optical character recognition (OCR), text-to-speech, syntheses, speech recognition technology, and electronic keyboard instruments.
-He has also written numerous books on health, artificial intelligence (AI), transhumanism, the technological singularity, and futurism.
+He has also written numerous books on health, artificial intelligence (AI), transhumanism, technological singularity, and futurism.

 Early Life